Cameron Heyward: 2011

 The Pittsburgh Steelers selected Heyward in the first round (31st overall) of the 2011 NFL draft.
 He was the seventh defensive end selected in 2011.
 On July 29, 2011, the Steelers signed Heyward to a four-year, $6.70 million contract that included $5.41 million guaranteed and a signing bonus of $3.37 million.

 He entered training camp competing with veterans Brett Keisel, Aaron Smith, and Ziggy Hood for a starting defensive end position.
 Going into the regular season, he was named the backup strong side defensive end behind Brett Kiesel.
 After wearing jersey number 95 during the pre-season of his rookie campaign, Heyward switched to No. 97 after Jason Worilds opted to switch to No. 93.

 He made his professional regular season debut in the Steelers season-opener against the Baltimore Ravens and made one solo tackle as the Ravens routed the Steelers 35–7.
 On October 9, 2011, Heyward recorded his first career sack on Tennessee Titans quarterback Matt Hasselbeck, while also making two solo tackles in a 38–17 victory.
 During a Week 16 matchup against the St. Louis Rams, he made a season-high three solo tackles in a 27–0 victory.

 He finished the season with 11 combined tackles, a sack, a forced fumble, a pass deflection, and he blocked a field goal in 16 games.
 The Pittsburgh Steelers finished second in the AFC North with a 12–4 record and received a playoff berth.

-On January 8, 2012, Heyward appeared in his first career postseason games and made four combined tackles in a 29–23 overtime loss to the Denver Broncos.
+On January 8, 2012, Heyward appeared in his first career postseason games and made four combined tackles in a 29–23 overtime loss to the Denver Broncos in the Wild Card Round.

 2012

 Heyward playing for the Steelers in 2012.

-He entered training camp competing with Ziggy Hood for the vacant weakside defensive end position.
+Heyward entered training camp competing with Ziggy Hood for the vacant weakside defensive end position.
 Hood won the job, making Heyward the backup for the season.

-He played in the Pittsburgh Steelers' season-opener against the Broncos and made three combined tackles in the 31–19 loss.
-The next week, Heyward recorded a solo tackle and made his first sack of the season on Mark Sanchez as the Steelers routed the New York Jets 27–10.
+Heyward played in the Pittsburgh Steelers' season-opener against the Broncos and made three combined tackles in the 31–19 loss.
+The next week, Heyward recorded a solo tackle and made his first sack of the season on Mark Sanchez as the Steelers defeated the New York Jets 27–10.
 On December 30, 2012, he collected a season-high four combined tackles and was credited with half a sack on Thad Lewis during a 24–10 win over the Cleveland Browns.
-He was used as a rotational defensive end throughout the season and had 20 combined tackles and 1.5 sacks.
+He was used as a rotational defensive end throughout the season and had 20 combined tackles and 1.5 sacks as the Steelers went 8–8 and missed the playoffs.